Data Generation for Stability Studies of Power Systems with High Penetration of Inverter-Based Resources: Case Study

-The SG and IBR models considered in this study are those shown in Figure~\ref{fig:control_schemes}.
-A detailed description of the SG model can be found in~\cite{8933043}.
-The SG model includes the generator, with its electrical circuits represented in the $dq$ reference frame, and a single-mass model capturing the mechanical dynamics.
-It also incorporates an exciter , a governor, and turbine models.\\ The \gls{gfol} converter control scheme includes an inner current control loop, a \gls{PLL}, two outer loops for active and reactive power control, and two droop controls: frequency droop and voltage droop.
+\paragraph{SG and IBR models for small-signal analysis} The \gls{sg} and \gls{ibr} models considered in this study are those shown in Figure~\ref{fig:sg_control}-\ref{fig:control_schemes}.
+A detailed description of the \gls{sg} model can be found in~\cite{8933043}.
+The \gls{sg} model includes the generator, with its electrical circuits represented in the $dq$ reference frame, and a single-mass model capturing the mechanical dynamics.
+It also incorporates an exciter , a governor, and turbine models.

+The \gls{gfol} converter control scheme includes an inner current control loop, a \gls{PLL}, two outer loops for active and reactive power control, and two droop controls: frequency droop and voltage droop.
 The \gls{gfor} converter control, instead, consists of an inner current control loop, outer voltage control loop, and two droop controls: an active power droop (used for synchronization) and a reactive power droop.
 In both \gls{gfol} and \gls{gfor} schemes, each droop controller is preceded by a first-order low-pass filter $G(s) = \frac{1}{\tau s + 1}$, where $\tau$ is the filter time constant.
 The values of $\tau$ for all droop filters ($G_u$ and $G_w$ in Figures~\ref{fig:gfol_control_scheme}–\ref{fig:gfor_control_scheme}) are considered in this study as independent converter control parameters and are thus treated as control-related independent dimensions.